TinaMenke/Machine-Learning/README.md

 # Machine-Learning
-A variety of small machine learning projects.
+This is a collection of small machine learning projects.

 In the following, the task of each machine learning project is briefly described.
 Unfortunately, more detailed information may not be published.